zitadel/zitadel/docs/docs/examples/login/nextjs.md

 ...
 ```

-To request a refresh token, you have to overwrite the jwt callback, and add the `offline_access` scope.
+If you want to request a refresh token, you can overwrite the JWT callback and add the `offline_access` scope.

 ```ts
 ...